Laffery/ng-zorro-antd/components/icon/doc/index.en-US.md

 ### Static loading and dynamic loading

-As for icons provided by Ant Design, there are two ways of importing them into your project.
+As for icons provided by Ant Design, there are two ways to import them into your project.

 **Static loading**.
-You can load icons statically by registering icons to `app.config.ts` with `provideNzIcons` API.
+You can load icons statically by registering icons in `app.config.ts` with `provideNzIcons` API.

 ```typescript
 import { IconDefinition } from '@ant-design/icons-angular';